YuhaoLian/YuhaoLian/README.md

 # 👋 Hi there!
 I'm Yuhao Lian
 🎓 Master Student at Zhejiang University
-🔬 Research Focus: Multi-drones RFID with Deep Learning
+🔬 Research Focus: Multi-drones RFID with Deep Learning, NOMA for more users

 ## 📖 About Me